 Ensure you are applying under the correct CIF Project Priority.
-There are four categories of projects in 2017:
+There are three categories of projects in 2018:

 - System Optimization